jameschrisa/threatFeedAnalyzer/README.md

 - JSON configuration of 90+ threat intelligence feeds
 - Python script to validate feed availability
+- Categorization of feeds into RSS feeds and API calls
 - Parallel processing for efficient validation
 - Detailed error reporting
 - Separation of valid and invalid feeds